 Whether you’re here on holiday or you call it home, Cornwall is a great place to spend time with your family.
 It has lots of exciting things to do for kids of all ages, no matter the weather.
-Here’s some great ideas for a family day out.
+Here are some great ideas for a family day out.

-The Eden Project is a great all weather, family friendly out.
-On sunny days, you can spend time exploring the beautiful landscaped gardens with a variety of exotic and sub-tropical plants and the Rainforest and Mediterranean biomes provide hours of fun, no matter the weather.
-February 2nd sees the opening of Eden’s newest permanent exhibition; Invisible Worlds; Ocean, with a stunning audio and visual display in the Core.
+The Eden Project is a great all-weather, family-friendly out.
+On sunny days, you can spend time exploring the beautifully landscaped gardens with a variety of exotic and sub-tropical plants and the Rainforest and Mediterranean biomes provide hours of fun, no matter the weather.
+February 2nd sees the opening of Eden’s newest permanent exhibition; Invisible Worlds; Ocean, with stunning audio and visual display in the Core.

 One of my favourite family-friendly beaches is Marazion beach near Penzance.
 There’s everything you need and more for a family day out with shallow safe water with no surf, a small ankle deep river, lots of rock pools and views of the stunning St Michael’s Mount.
 For the energetic amongst you why not take the level 3 miles walk along the coastal path from Penzance, or at low tide head along St Michael’s walkway to the mount.
 The beach has also all the facilities you may need with seasonal lifeguard cover, nearby toilets, and easy access to the beach from a large nearby car park.
 The beach is also only a minute’s walk from the village, which has cafés and restaurants, in case you don’t fancy packing a picnic.

 tehidy woods, camborne